Jensen Huang Is Building Something That Has No Comparable

 But two disclosures from this call deserve more attention than they're getting.

 First, the $10 billion Anthropic investment.
-NVIDIA is no longer just the infrastructure layer for AI — it's now financially tied to the frontier model layer too.
+NVIDIA is no longer just the infrastructure layer for AI.
+It's now financially tied to the frontier model layer too.
 That's a different kind of moat.
 It means NVIDIA wins whether the compute goes up or the models get smarter.
 Both roads lead home.

 Second, the Groq acquisition.
 Jensen compared it to the Mellanox acquisition in 2019.
 That comparison shouldn't be brushed off.
 Mellanox was a $7 billion deal that became a $31 billion per year networking empire within five years.
 If Groq does something similar for inference infrastructure, we're talking about another compounding engine bolted onto an already-compounding machine.